-Trial is the usual path for contested divorces.
-The case can be contested because you do not agree on how to divide your property and your debt, or because you do not agree about custody and visitation, child support, or spousal/partner support.
+A contested divorce is often filed when both parties cannot come to an agreement on all terms of the divorce.
+The case can be contested because you do not agree on how to divide your property and your debt, or because you do not agree about custody and visitation, child support, or spousal support.
 You may agree on some issues but not others.
-If this is the case, you can write up your agreement on the issues you worked out and leave the other issues for a judge to decide.

-- Trial: If you are unable to reach an agreement, you and your spouse will appear in court for a trial in which a judge will make the decisions.
+- Trial: If you are unable to reach an agreement, you and your spouse may appear in court for a trial in which a judge will make decisions about your case for you.

 After one spouse files for divorce, an uncontested divorce can occur in one of two ways.
 The first is when the spouses agree on every issue: asset and liability division, the terms and conditions of child custody, support and visitation, alimony.
 A divorce can be said to be uncontested when the spouses do the fighting before going to court, come to an agreement, and the judge then approves it if it is fair and reasonable.
 The second way happens when the respondent does not respond to the petition for divorce.
 In addition, sometimes the respondent spouse cannot be located.
 In these two last instances, the court will likely rule in favor of the petitioner.